-Anthem BCBS and Cigna both cover Human Organ and Tissue Transplant Services but manage these Benefits differently.
-For more information, see Chapter 3A, which describes how these Benefits are provided through the applicable Claims Administrator.
+Plans using the Anthem BCBS and Cigna networks both cover Human Organ and Tissue Transplant Services but manage these Benefits differently.
+For more information, see Chapter 3A, which describes how these Benefits are provided for Plans using the applicable network.